 One consideration that must be made when talking about the symmetry of the universe is how we look at it.
 If we examine it on a small scale, we will see much disorder.
-Planets, asteroids, comets, and other debris orbit stars, which are themselves part of clusters, which form galaxies which are also clustered together.
+Planets, asteroids, comets, and other debris orbit stars, which are themselves part of clusters, which form galaxies that are also clustered together.
 Looking at these structures, we would feel that no way could there be an underlying pattern to it all.
 It is not unlike looking at the horizon of the Earth and seeing how jagged it is with mountains and trees, but the more we increase the scope of our view, those irregularities smooth out and that flat horizon becomes more and more curved until, from a distance, the Earth is a sphere.

 Inflation and the CMWB

 In the 1960s, it was discovered that a general blanket of microwaves seems to originate from everywhere in the sky.
 It was found that these signals were a remnant from the beginnings of the Universe, from when it was about 300,000 years old.
-They started out as infrared, or heat waves, but through the expansion of the universe they have shifted in the spectrum to become microwaves.
-In the 1990s, much work was done on this Cosmic Microwave Background (CMB), and eventually a map of all those microwaves came in near the turn of the century.
-Recently, the Planck spacecraft has returned with an even higher-resolution map of the CMB.
+They started out as infrared, or heat waves, but through the expansion of the universe, they have shifted in the spectrum to become microwaves.
+In the 1990s, much work was done on this Cosmic Microwave Background (CMB), and eventually, a map of all those microwaves came in near the turn of the century.
+Recently, the Planck spacecraft returned with an even higher-resolution map of the CMB.
 What it reveals is striking.
 The universe seems to be homogeneous, or, that is, consistent throughout.
 This seems counter-intuitive to what we would expect, which is a non-uniform distribution on a large scale.
 The best answer for explaining this result is a theory known as inflation.

 If we go back to the beginning of the universe, we start at the Big Bang.
-This event sparked the growth of all that is around us, and within a few fractions of a second of the universe's existence it underwent what is called the inflationary period.
+This event sparked the growth of all that is around us, and within a few fractions of a second of the universe's existence, it underwent what is called the inflationary period.
 For reasons which are still unclear, the universe expanded much faster that the speed of light (which is legal, because it was space that was expanding).
 This sudden growth so early in the life of the universe ensured that the material present was distributed rather evenly before any irregularities could become dominant and disrupt any overall geometry.
 Recently, gravity waves from this event were discovered, a huge boost for the inflation idea.

 Not the End of the Story

-The CMWB map shows temperature fluctuations of the early universe, to within a fraction of a kelvin.
+The CMWB map shows temperature fluctuations of the early universe, within a fraction of a kelvin.
 If we compare the average temperature changes over the map, it is rather homogeneous.
-However, some problems do seem to exist based upon a further look at the map.
+However, some problems do seem to exist based on a further look at the map.
 Astrophysicists can see a general cold spot near the center but not at the center, of the map.
 Also, some areas seem to have higher temperature fluctuations that do not even out.
 But the map does have correspondence with the overall distribution of galaxies in the dark matter-made web.
 So what can we make of this?

 © 2013 Leonard Kelley